adrolli/laraverse/README.md

 # and admin@admin.com:admin as superuser
 php artisan migrate:fresh --seed

+# If not using Redis as backend for queues
+php artisan queue:table
+php artisan queue:failed-table
+php artisan queue:batches-table
+php artisan migrate

-# Do not run queue:work if seeded with demo-data
+# Do not run queue:work if seeded with lorem ipsum
-# use laraverse.gz sql-file to tinker with real data
+# use laraverse.gz sql-file to tinker with dev-data
-# and running packagist all needs a 10 minute timeout
-php artisan queue:work --timout=600
+php artisan queue:work
 ```

 ## Model